Does God Expect Us to Pray without Ceasing?

 Ceaseless prayer also requires patient listening.
 If prayer is a dialogue, then both parties are silent at times, respectfully listening.
 Although God also listens to us, He already knows the answer.
 In the Christian’s case, that silence can seem to stretch out for a long time, and the answer might be unclear.
 Jesus offers hope in Matthew 7:7 — keep praying, keep asking, and keep knocking.

-Commitment to listening is essential to a regular prayer life.
+Commitment to listening is essential to a faithful prayer life.
 Christians hear the Lord in quiet moments of surrender, during attentive Bible reading, or while speaking with friends who are devoted to prayer.
 Sometimes they can clarify what God appears to be saying.

 Prayer Life Hack